Phytogenics are all around us:The power of trees

 Scientists around the world are looking into the question of why forest air is doing so good for us.
 Powerful argument beforehand: forest air contains 90 % fewer dust particles than city air.

+The power of trees.
+Did you know?
 According to studies, forest environments have many positive effects on humans, such as lowering blood pressure and heart rate, reducing stress hormones, increasing parasympathetic and decreasing sympathetic nervous activity, or reducing stress, depressive mood, and fatigue.

 Already had a bath in the forest today?